 Top 10 Considerations for Buying an Office Intercom System

 1. Wired vs. Wireless Intercom System

-Wired intercom systems typically have less issues with connectivity as they have a direct Ethernet connection.
+Wired intercom systems, as their name suggests, are hardwired to the building that hosts them.
+Because of this direct connectivity, they typically have less issues with connectivity as they have a direct Ethernet connection.

 Wireless intercom systems do not require invasive installation however outside interference and environmental factors make for less reliable connectivity.

-The best intercom systems integrate seamlessly with access control by utilizing face recognition and mobile app unlock.
+The best intercom systems integrate seamlessly with a building’s access control.
+Some advanced systems offer built-in access control. by utilizing face recognition and mobile app unlock.
 This comprehensive solution enables modern access that securely authorizes visitors, tenants, and employees.

 Automatic door unlock capabilities allow remote unlock from anywhere and can be extremely useful for managing visitors, vendors, janitorial services, and more without needing face-to-face interactions.